alanmellorbjss/go-concurrency-conundrums/goroutine-rules-overview.md

 Before we start, let's list a few rules used by the scheduler to make decisions:

+### Goroutines are lightweight

+- Many (1000s-100,000s) goroutines may exist
+- goroutines are _lightweight_ in terms of memory/processor overhead

 ### Goroutine 1 is privileged

 - There is always at least one goroutine called _goroutine 1_.